krysczajkowski/apify_youtube_comments/README.md

 - Cannot access comments on private or age-restricted videos
 - YouTube may rate-limit requests (handled automatically)
 - Comment dates are in relative format ("2 days ago")

+### Login Limitations

+This actor operates without authentication, which means:

+- Only publicly visible comments are extracted
+- Member-only or subscriber-only comments are not accessible
+- Age-restricted video comments require manual verification

+## Support & Issues

+If you encounter any problems or have suggestions:

+- **Bug Reports**: [Create an issue](https://github.com/apify/youtube-comments-scraper/issues) with steps to reproduce
+- **Feature Requests**: Open an issue describing the desired functionality
+- **Questions**: Check existing issues or create a new one

+Please include the video URL (if applicable) and any error messages when reporting bugs.

 ## Development